datalogics-bhaugen/pdf-web-api-clients/README.md

 ## Test

-These scripts facilitate testing each piece of the call stack:
+These scripts facilitate testing:

 * `bin/pdfprocess` runs our Flask application with its development server (Werkzeug).
+* `samples/pdf2img.py` is a driver for our sample Python API client.
 * `scripts/gunicorn` runs our Flask application in a Gunicorn process.
+* `scripts/pdf2img.py` runs `samples/pdf2img.py` with test settings.

 ## Paths